rstol/md-cv/index.md

 In the fall of 2022, I took a gap semester to fulfill my dream of traveling the world for 6 months.
 This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation. -->

 ## Employment

+`2024/10 - now`
+**Supertext AG (former Textshuttle)** Software Engineer

+- Part-time (40%) position in an agile environment to develop and maintain machine translation software
+- Collaborate with cross-functional teams to deliver high-quality software solutions

 `2024/04 - 2024/10`
 **Eightinks AG** Software Developer

-> Part-time (10-20%).
-Enhancing the data processing and interactive visualization system built in the internship of 2023.
+- Part-time (10-20%) role continuing from previous internship focusing on enhancement of the battery data analytics platform
+- Scaled system to handle increased data volume and complexity

 `2024/04 - 2024/08`
-**Naturnetz & Stiftung St. Jakob** Zivildienst
+**Naturnetz AG and Stiftung St. Jakob** Zivildienst

 `2023/10 - 2024/03`
 **Textshuttle AG** Internship Software Engineering

-> Development and testing of software for the productive operation of machine translation.
-Contribution to the backend (Python, Docker, FastAPI, PostgreSQL, Azure) and the frontend (TypeScript, React, Nextjs).
+- Delivered key features for enterprise machine translation platform in agile environment
+- Demonstrated strong technical ownership and independent problem-solving abilities
+- Received exceptional feedback for effectively sharing knowledge with colleagues and actively participating in technical decision-making
-> Examples:
+- Work Examples:
-> - Implementation of an interactive dashboard to display usage data of the translation solution (Frontend).
+  - Implementation of an interactive dashboard to display usage data of the translation solution using TypeScript, React, Nextjs.
-> - Extensive restructuring (Refactoring) of the logic for selecting the correct resources in translation requests (Backend).
+  - Extensive restructuring (Refactoring) of the logic for selecting the correct resources in translation requests using Python, Docker, FastAPI, PostgreSQL, Azure.

 `2023/07 - 2023/09`
-**Eightinks AG** Internship Software Engineering
+**8inks AG** Internship Software Engineering

-> Development of an automated electrochemical battery data pipeline that extracts, transforms, and loads millions of data points into vectorized database (BigQuery).
-Developed an accompanying interactive visualization dashboard that plots the loaded data for battery engineers. <br>
+- Led end-to-end development of battery (Big-) data processing system and interactive visualization dashboard as sole software engineer
+- Managed project lifecycle including requirements gathering, task prioritization, and deadline setting
+- Effectively translated complex technical requirements from battery engineers and CTO into actionable development tasks
+- Conducted weekly progress reviews and requirement refinement sessions with stakeholders
-> Tech stack: Python, Docker, Google Cloud, BigQuery, MySQL, Plotly (Dash), Holoviews/Datashader
+- Tech stack: Python, Docker, Google Cloud, BigQuery, MySQL, Plotly (Dash), Holoviews/Datashader

 `2022/10 - 2023/04`
 **Gap semester** Travel Europe and Asia